 Nobody thinks they will get a divorce when they swap their “I dos.”
 However, sometimes the unexpected does happen.
 Navigating life after a significant event like divorce is difficult.
 Emotions are at an all-time high as you adjust to a new life without your spouse.
-Slowiaczek Albers PC, LLO understands these challenges and wants to provide you with suggestions for healing after divorce.
+Slowiaczek Albers & Whelan understands these challenges and wants to provide you with suggestions for healing after divorce.

 Give Yourself a Break

 Recognize that you might not feel like your normal self for quite some time after the separation.
 It is completely normal to take time for yourself after a divorce.
 You must give yourself the appropriate space to process what has happened emotionally.
 Ending a marriage is a significant life change, so it is warranted to take time to mourn.
 There is a chance that you may feel remorse or question what you did wrong to end the marriage.
 Know that you are not alone in these thoughts but deserve the time to acknowledge and process them.